Spiking neural networks trained via proxy: Abstract

 \section{Abstract}

 We propose a new learning algorithm to train spiking neural networks (SNN) using conventional artificial neural networks (ANN) as proxy.
 We couple two SNN and ANN networks, respectively, made of integrate-and-fire (IF) and ReLU neurons with the same network architectures and shared synaptic weights.
 The forward passes of the two networks are totally independent.
 By assuming IF neuron with rate-coding as an approximation of ReLU, we backpropagate the error of the SNN in the proxy ANN to update the shared weights, simply by replacing the ANN final output with that of the SNN.
-We applied the proposed proxy learning to deep convolutional SNNs and evaluated it on two benchmarked datasets of Fahion-MNIST and Cifar10 with 94.56\% and 93.11\% classification accuracy, respectively.
+We applied the proposed proxy learning to deep convolutional SNNs and evaluated it on two benchmarked datasets of Fashion-MNIST and Cifar10 with 94.56\% and 93.11\% classification accuracy, respectively.
 The proposed networks could outperform other deep SNNs trained with tandem learning, surrogate gradient learning, or converted from deep ANNs.
-Converted SNNs require long simulation times to reach reasonable accuracies while our proxy learning leads to efficient SNNs with much shorter simulation times.
+Converted SNNs require long simulation times to reach reasonable accuracies while our proxy learning leads to efficient SNNs with much smaller simulation times.
+The source codes of the proposed method are publicly available at \href{https://github.com/SRKH/ProxyLearning}{https://github.com/SRKH/ProxyLearning}.